JT5519/Calendar-App/README.md

 # J CAL

 This is the bare bones, core functionality-only version of the calendar application I made for my internship.
-The project I undertook as an android development intern was to create a religious calendar application.
+The project I undertook as a Software Developer Intern was to create a religious calendar application.
 My role was to create the functionality i.e. the core features of the calendar, after which my internship was complete and I handed the project over to my manager.
 Further increments to the app were not communicated to me.

 Click [here](https://jt5519.github.io/Calendar-App/index.html) for the demo video, hosted on a GitHub static page.